|

 Amy Coyle

-Amy is a second year graduate student
+Amy is graduate student

 working on her Master's thesis.
 Her work broadly addresses